gocodebox/lifterlms/.wordpress-org/readme/description.md

 # **Join Our Growing Community**

 > When you download LifterLMS, you **join a thriving community** of education entrepreneurs, developers, LMS professionals, and WordPress enthusiasts.
-We’re one of the fastest growing open source eLearning communities online, and you are welcome here.
+We’re one of the fastest growing open source eLearning communities online, and you are welcome here in our LMS community.

-If you’re interested in contributing to LifterLMS, head over to the [LifterLMS GitHub Repository][git] to find out how you can pitch in on the LMS software.
+If you’re interested in contributing to LifterLMS, head over to the [LifterLMS GitHub Repository][git] to find out how you can pitch in on the open source LMS software.

 Want to add a new language to LifterLMS?
 Swell!
 You can contribute language translations to the LMS at [translate.wordpress.org][translate].